Info5001/course-instructions/README.md

-# INFO 5001: Application Modeling and Design - Course Instructions
+# Setup Guides

 This repository contains important guides and information for students enrolled in INFO 5001 at Northeastern University.

-> **📚 Course Documentation Website**: Access our [course documentation site](https://info5001.github.io/course-instructions/) for a more user-friendly experience.
+> **📚 Course Documentation Website**: Access our [course documentation site](https://info5001.github.io/setup-guides/) for a more user-friendly experience.

 ## Available Documentation